 State taxes may have different residency guidelines than US taxes.
 For a fee, you can use Sprintax to file your state taxes.
 To access Sprintax:

 - Use your @nyu.edu email address to get a special discounted rate.
 Stern and Law School students must use their @nyu.edu email address for the discounted rate as the system will not recognize your @stern.nyu.edu or @law.nyu.edu email address.

 You may need to file for every state you lived and/or worked in for 2022.
 Remember, you cannot electronically file (E-file) your tax return if you're using Sprintax and filing as a nonresident for US tax purposes.

 You must file a NY Tax Return if:

-a.
-You are a NY resident and you filed a US tax form (other than Form 8843) for 2016; or
+- You are a NY resident and you filed a US tax form (other than Form 8843) for 2022; or

 The United States has over 50 tax treaties with different countries.
 The treaties vary in terms of the benefits they offer to students, the types of income covered, the total amount of the exemption, and the number of years you could claim the benefit.
 If you file your tax forms with a suitable tax software, the software will automatically factor in any benefit offered through a tax treaty with your country.

 For more information on tax treaties, including a list of the countries that the United States has tax treaties with, see IRS Publication 901, US Tax Treaties.
 Note that tax treaties vary in their implications for state taxes.